-The most elevated type of clairvoyance that exists in the universe is the supraconsciousness.
-All the avatars or messengers from the superior worlds have been supraconscious clairvoyants.
-Hermes Trismegistus, Rama, Krishna, Buddha, Jesus Christ, etc., are supraconscious beings, messengers of the superior worlds, initiators of new eras of historic evolution.
+The most elevated kind of clairvoyance in the universe is supraconsciousness.
+All of the avatars or messengers from the superior worlds have been supracognizant clairvoyants.
+Hermes Trismegistus, Rama, Krishna, Buddha, Jesus Christ, etc., were supracognizant beings, messengers from the superior worlds, initiators of new eras of historic evolution.

-Imagination, Inspiration, and Intuition are the three obligatory steps of the Initiation.
-We are going to examine each one of these three steps separately.
+Imagination, inspiration, and intuition are the three obligatory ways of initiation.
+We are going to examine each one of the three steps seperately.

 For the wise, to imagine is to see.
 Imagination is the translucence of the soul.

 What is important is to learn to concentrate thought on one thing only.